ramiro/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 ![](Build_Bluetooth_D-CAN_adapter_PowerSwitchSmall.png)

-## Step7: Mount everything together
+### Step7: Mount everything together
 Plug the modified HC-05 into it's socket and close the adapter.
-You should now be able to connect to the adapter via bluetooth from the PC.
-Make sure you are using a bluetooth chip in the PC and not a USB-TTL converter with HC-05 in master role because this will result in incorrect timing!
+You should now be able to connect to the adapter via Bluetooth from the PC.
+Make sure you are using a Bluetooth chip in the PC and not a USB-TTL converter with HC-05 in master role because this will result in incorrect timing!
 When sending strings to the adapter you should at least get an echo from the adapter, otherwise there is a problem with the connections.
 You could test reading the ignition pin with the following command (hex values):
 `82 F1 F1 FE FE 60`
 The response is (additionally to the echo):
 `82 F1 F1 FE <state> <checksum>` with state bit 0 set to 1 if ignition is on.

-# Firmware update
+## Firmware update
-With `UpdateLoader-win32.exe` (application is only in german language) it's possible to update the firmware via bluetooth.
+With `UpdateLoader-win32.exe` (application is only in german language) it's possible to update the firmware via Bluetooth.
 Simply select the COM port and the hex file (`CanAdapter.hex`, not `Combined.hex`!) and start update.
 The update can only be initiated if there is a valid application in the adapter.
-When the update via bluetooth is not possible any more, connect the adapter via USB, start the update process and power on the adapter (12V).
+When the update via Bluetooth is not possible any more, connect the adapter via USB, start the update process and power on the adapter (12V).

 ![](Build_Bluetooth_D-CAN_adapter_UpdateSmall.png)